 Over the past two years I’ve been doing an MA at the Netherlands Film Academy.
 It’s been an incredible opportunity to ask questions, experiment and build a body of research.

-There will be a number of presentations and live demonstrations of my Mixed Reality installation (in progress) The Chorus – built in the Microsoft HoloLens.
+Our graduation show is taking place at the EYE museum Amsterdam.
+I’ll be presenting a number of live demonstrations of my Mixed Reality installation (in progress) The Chorus – built in the Microsoft HoloLens.

 22 – 23 August 2015, 11 am – 6 pm